trhgquan/CPP/.github/ISSUE_TEMPLATE/report-wa.md

 ---

 **Describe what is wrong!**
+- Name of the problem.
-Have I made any mistakes?
-Do you recommend any solutions?
+- Have I made any mistakes?
+- Do you recommend any solutions?

-(Send me the problem's extra testcases if you want.
+(Send me the problem's extra testcases if you have.
 Thanks!)